-Arts and Sciences courses seek to provide those elements of a liberal arts education that will furnish undergraduates with an intelligent grasp of their cultural heritage and of the world in which they live.
+Westminster Choir College Arts and Sciences courses seek to provide those elements of a liberal arts education that will furnish undergraduates with an intelligent grasp of their cultural heritage and of the world in which they live.
 A thorough and ongoing contact with the humanities and an appreciation for the behavioral, social and physical sciences are indispensable to the development of musical leadership.
-Arts and Sciences courses are taught on the Westminster campus by faculty from all departments of the University.
-Westminster students may enroll in classes at the Princeton and Lawrenceville campuses.
+Arts and Sciences courses are taught by faculty from all departments of the University.
+Arts and Sciences students may enroll in any Rider University class.
 Please see the section, “Princeton University Program” for additional information.

 Music History and Art History courses cannot be used to fulfill the Arts and Sciences history elective requirement.

 The Bachelor of Arts in Music is a liberal arts degree with a major in music.
 A broad foundation in liberal studies complements extensive studies in music.
 The curriculum is designed for students whose academic/and or career interests extend beyond music.

 Reading, Writing and Mathematics Skills

 All entering undergraduates take placement tests in order to determine the level of their English reading and writing abilities and the level of their mathematics skills.
 Students exempted from any required Arts and Sciences course(s) must replace the credits with additional Arts and Sciences electives.

 As a result of SAT scores and/or the English placement test, students may be required to take CMP 120 during their first fall semester.
 CMP 120, if required, must be completed satisfactorily as a prerequisite to all other Arts and Sciences courses.
 All students should complete CMP 125 or BHP 150 during their first year of study.